torres-alexis/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

 * `--discard-untrimmed TRUE/FALSE` - if set to TRUE, instructs cutadapt to remove reads if the primers were not found in the expected location; if set to FALSE, these reads are kept.
 Default: TRUE

-* `--left-trunc` - specifies the legth of the forwards reads, bases beyond this length will be truncated and reads shorter than this length are discarded.
+* `--left-trunc` - specifies the length of the forwards reads, bases beyond this length will be truncated and reads shorter than this length are discarded.
 Default: 0 (no truncation)
    > *Note: See dada2 [filterAndTrim documentation](https://rdrr.io/bioc/dada2/man/filterAndTrim.html) for more info.*

-* `--right-trunc` - specifies the legth of the reverse reads, bases beyond this length will be truncated and reads shorter than this length are discarded.
+* `--right-trunc` - specifies the length of the reverse reads, bases beyond this length will be truncated and reads shorter than this length are discarded.
 Default: 0 (no truncation)
    > *Note: See dada2 [filterAndTrim documentation](https://rdrr.io/bioc/dada2/man/filterAndTrim.html) for more info.*

 * `--left-maxEE` - specifies the maximum expected error (maxEE) allowed for each forward read, reads with higher than maxEE will be discarded.
 Default: 1